 David Eager is an internationally recognised expert on the safety aspects of trampolines and playgrounds, play surfaces, and sports and recreation equipment.
-He is an Associate Professor within the Faculty of Engineering Information Technology at UTS.
+He is the Professor for Risk Management and Injury Prevention at UTS.
 He is a Fellow of Engineers Australia, Chartered Professional Engineer and on the National Professional Engineers Register.

 David has a PhD in Engineering (UNSW), 1st Class Honours Degree in Engineering (NSWIT); and Graduate Certificate in Dispute Resolution (UTS).